Living in Luxembourg

 What is a typical expat home or apartment like in Luxembourg?

 "Expat homes and apartments in Luxembourg tend to be modern and well-equipped, with many featuring open-plan living areas and modern kitchens.
 Many expat homes and apartments also have access to balconies or terraces, providing stunning views of the city and countryside.
 Expats can also expect to find plenty of storage space, as well as high-speed internet and cable TV.
-In addition, many expat homes and apartments come with access to communal facilities such as swimming pools, gyms, and saunas," remarked one in Luxembourg.
+In addition, many expat homes and apartments come with access to communal facilities such as swimming pools, gyms, and saunas," said a person living in Luxembourg.

 What is the average cost of housing in Luxembourg?